Characters and situations originally appeared in The Once and Future War by Ges Seger

 “At least it wasn’t radioactive planetesimals in chaotic orbits this time,” Kevin replied.
 Their previous maintenance stop had been particularly harrowing.

 “Yes, did the science staff ever figure out what happened?”
-Bob asked, “They’ve had JEDI running some pretty extensive sims all week.”
+Bob asked, “They’ve had PHIDEAUX running some pretty extensive sims all week.”

 “Staff agrees that the belt was not the result of a planetary breakup.
 What happened, happened to a previously-stable planetesimal belt.
 Even twentieth century planetary scientists could have understood the theory, if not the sheer scale, of application we witnessed.”